Tokyo Area Travel Guide|Kawagoe Little Edo & Atami Fireworks Festival 5-Day Itinerary

 11:00 teamLab Borderless

-teamLab is truly amazing, featuring various magical and creative scenes that feel unreal.
+teamLab is truly amazing, featuring various magical and creative scenes that feel unreal in the real world.
 The interactions include light and shadow, mirrors, spheres, pillars, leaves, mist, and more.
-Almost all are 360-degree immersive environments, providing a strong sense of immersion.
+Almost all are 360-degree full scenes, providing a highly immersive experience.

-There is no map; you need to explore all the exhibition rooms on your own.
+No maps are provided, so you need to explore all exhibition rooms on your own.
 If girls wear skirts and worry about exposure, aprons are thoughtfully provided at the entrance.

-Before entering each room, there is usually a staff member giving instructions, mostly asking not to touch anything and to walk carefully.
+Before entering each room, staff usually provide instructions, mostly asking visitors not to touch anything and to walk carefully.

 There are restrooms inside, but you need to find the signs yourself or ask the staff.